kerryrodden/tiny-tfidf/README.md

 - phrases (bigrams, trigrams, etc), e.g. "proof of concept"
 - stemming or lemmatizing, e.g. reducing "concept" and "concepts" to the same root

+I am open to adding either if there's a tiny way to do it!

 This is an ES6 module and is intended for use in the browser, rather than with Node.js ([more background](https://github.com/nodejs/modules/blob/master/doc/announcement.md#es-module-code-in-packages))

 ## Usage